jlangch/venice/doc/readme/java-interop.md

 accessing static class and instance fields.

 Venice is using reflection to access Java methods and fields.
-Java Reflection is impressively fast, especially when caching the reflection meta data on classes, methods, and fields as Venice is doing.
+Java Reflection is suprisingly fast, especially when caching the reflection meta data on classes, methods, and fields as Venice is doing.
 See the benchmark further down.

 The Venice types long, double, and decimal are coerced to Java's primitive and